-The treatment cannot ‘cure’ a peanut allergy, but it could mean that people with a peanut allergy who have received peanut protein treatment may not automatically wind up in the emergency room with life-threatening symptoms if they accidentally ingest a small amount of peanuts.
-Oral immunotherapy was previously not recommended due to insufficient data from earlier studies, explain the authors of the PALISADE study.
+The treatment cannot ‘cure’ peanut allergies, but it may prevent peanut allergy sufferers who have received treatment with peanut protein from requiring a trip to the emergency room with life-threatening symptoms if they accidentally ingest trace amounts of peanuts.

 PALISADE Group of Clinical Investigators.
 AR101 Oral Immunotherapy for Peanut Allergy.
 N Engl J Med.
 2018 Nov 22;379(21):1991-2001